frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **1058:** Given is that I have selected a checkpoint like described in story **1054**.
 If the message is too large, the message should be shown truncated and a warning should be shown.
 The warning should make clear that the user is not seeing the complete message.

 **1059:** As a Frank developer, I want to be able to configure a threshold for story **1058**.
 When a message is longer than the configured threshold, then the message is shown truncated.

+**1070:** As a support engineer or Frank developer, I want to see ladybug-generated metadata about the selected node.
+At least the following metadata fields should be shown:

+* The checkpoint type, same as the type defined in story 1010.
+* The level of nesting of checkpoints.
+* TODO: What more?

 **1100:** As a support engineer or Frank developer, I want the option to remove a report from the tree view when I am done with it.
 This does not mean that a report is removed from persistent storage.